 - Take 2 capsules of activated charcoal with a full glass of water at the dental office just prior to your appointed time.
 If an amalgam needs to be removed, some particles may be swallowed.
 The charcoal will attract the mercury to excrete through the gut rather than absorb it into your blood stream.

 - Open a capsule of organic chlorella and sprinkle the contents under your tongue before drilling.
 Saliva combines with the pulverized metal particles forming a slurry where the mercury can absorb through the mucous membranes.
 Chlorella, a green algae that absorbs mercury can then be rinsed from the mouth.

 - Protect your clothing, hair, and skin.
 During the drilling procedure, you can wear a disposable shower cap and protective goggles.
 Ask your dentist to apply clothing barriers and deliver oxygen through a nasal respirator.

 - Take 3000 mg of Vitamin C after your appointment.
+Start to detoxify.
 Vitamin C is a weak chelator for mercury meaning that it can attract the mercury from the blood stream that may have escaped during the drilling and help flush it out of your system.
 Drink plenty of water throughout the day.
 Avoid taking Vitamin C prior to your appointment because it may interfere with you getting numb.

 - Eat meals with high sulfur content.
 Mercury is attracted to sulfur containing molecules.
 A perfect meal would be eggs cooked with onions, salsa with fresh garlic and cilantro.